 COHI's staff continues to train local partners and community members on issues of human trafficking, community asset mapping, and vicarious trauma exposure in the Rio Grande Valley.
 Until now, COHI has trained 500 community members and partners.

-Clinical volunteers are still needed.
+Clinical and professional volunteers are still needed.
 Fill out the Volunteer Intake Form to start the process.